 I'm finding that I'm making spaces, furniture and things, mostly inspired by Enzo Mari and the idea of using simple hand tools, everyday skills and readily available materials.

-Browsing online I disappeared down a black hole that is 'Roman Workbenches', long story short, I found an article and project by Christopher Schwarz, and adapted some possibilities to make this.
+Browsing online I disappeared down a black hole that is 'Roman Workbenches', long story short, I found an article and project by Christopher Schwarz, and adapted some possibilities to make this - above.

 It's based on a hybrid/fantasy medieval/roman design with a few tweaks.
 Its a low - 50cm high, super strong-and-stable bench.
 The splayed legs are made from cut down pick handles - beech I think, with wedged tenons, the top laminated pine 2x4's planed flat, with holes drilled for various plastic stops; bench 'dogs'.
 I found the dogs in the street, on a broken and abandoned commercial folding workbench.